iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 {% endhighlight %}

-### Experimental Analysis
+## Experimental Analysis

-We reproduced some of the experimental results from the original IPPO, MAPPO, and Noisy-MAPPO papers, and borrowed the corresponding figures to use in our work.
+We reproduced some of the experimental results from the original IPPO, MAPPO, and Noisy-MAPPO papers, and borrowed the corresponding settings to use in this blog.

-**Independent PPO (IPPO)**
+**IPPO vs MAPPO**

 {% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/ippo.jpg" class="img-fluid" %}

-**Multi-Agent PPO (MAPPO)**
+**MAPPO vs MAPPO-FP**

 {% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/mappo.jpg" class="img-fluid" %}

-**Noisy-MAPPO**
+**Noisy-MAPPO vs MAPPO**

 {% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/noisy.jpg" class="img-fluid" %}

 From the experimental results, we can see that the centralized value function of MAPPO did not provide effective performance improvements.
 Both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the noise vector in Noisy-MAPPO is equivalent to a Gaussian distributed agent_id, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
 The independent value functions for each agent made the multi-agent learning more robust.

 ### Conjectures

 Here we propose two conjectures:

-Each agent having its own value function can be seen as an implicit credit assignment.
+1. Each agent having its own value function can be seen as an implicit credit assignment.
-The independent value functions increase policy diversity and improve exploration capabilities.
+2. The independent value functions increase policy diversity and improve exploration capabilities.